 We believe that repentance and faith are solemn obligations and inseparable graces wrought in our souls by the quickening Spirit of God.
 Thereby, being deeply convicted of our guilt, danger and helplessness, and of the way of salvation by Christ, we turn to God with unfeigned contrition, confession and supplication for mercy.
 At the same time, heartily receiving the Lord Jesus Christ and openly confessing Him as our only and all-sufficient Savior.
 Acts 20:21; Mark 1:15; Acts 2:27-38; Luke 18:13; Romans 10:13; Psalms 51:1-4; Ps 51:7; Isaiah 55:6, 7; Luke 12:8; Romans 9:11.

-We believe that a local church is a congregation of immersed believers, associated by covenant of faith and fellowship of the Gospel.
-These people observe the ordinances of Christ and are governed by His laws and exercise the gifts, rights and privileges invested in them by His Word.
-The officers are pastors and deacons, whose qualifications, claims and duties are clearly defined in the Scriptures.
-We believe the true mission of the Church is the faithful witnessing of Christ to all men as we have opportunity.
-We hold that the local church has the absolute right of self-government, free from the interference of any hierarchy of individuals or organizations.
-The one and only Superintendent is Christ through the Holy Spirit.
-It is scriptural for true churches to cooperate with each other in contending for the faith and for the furtherance of the Gospel.
-Each local church is the sole judge of the measure and method of its cooperation.
-In all matters of membership, of polity, of government, of discipline, of benevolence, the will of the local church is final.
-Acts 2:41, 42; 1 Corinthians 11:2; Ephesians 1:22; Ephesians 4:11; Acts 20:17-28; 1 Timothy 3:1-7; Colossians 1:18; Ephesians 5:23, 24; Acts 15:13-18.
+We believe that a local church is a congregation of baptized believers, associated by covenant of faith and fellowship of the Gospel; observing the ordinances of Christ; governed by His laws; and exercising the gifts, rights and privileges invested in them by His Word.
+We believe the true mission of the church is the faithful witnessing of Christ to all men as we have opportunity.
+It is scriptural for true churches to cooperate with each other in contending for the faith and for the furtherance of the Gospel; that each local church is the sole judge of the measure and method of its cooperation; in all matters of membership, of polity, of government, of discipline, and of benevolence.
+Acts 2:41,42; 1 Corinthians 11:2; Ephesians 1:22; Ephesians 4:11; Acts 20:17-28; 1 Timothy 3:1-7; Colossians 1:18; Ephesians 5:23-24; Acts 15:13-18

 We believe that Christian baptism is the immersion of a believer in water to show forth, in a solemn and beautiful emblem, our faith in the crucified, buried and risen Savior, with its effect in our death to sin and resurrection to a new life.
 It is prerequisite to the privileges of church membership and is the public recognition of the Lordship of Jesus Christ.
 We believe that the Lord's Supper is the commemoration of His death until He comes, and should be preceded always by solemn self-examination.
 Acts 8:26-39; John 3:23; Romans 6:3-5; Matthew 3:16; Colossians 2:12; 1 Corinthians 11:23-28; Matthew 28:19, 20; Acts 2:41,42.